 You may also want to take advantage of the lifetime gift tax exemption.
-Under the 2010 Tax Relief Act, the Federal lifetime gift tax was reunified with the estate tax.
-In 2018 the top tax rate is 40% and the exemption is \$11.18 million.
+In 2021 the top tax rate is 40% and the exemption is \$11.7 million.

 If you would like to make a gift to a grandchild (or anyone else) and not be limited by the annual exclusion amount, make a direct payment to the providers for education (tuition only) and medical expenses.
 Gifts of this nature do not count toward the annual limit.
 You can also exclude gifts of tuition or medical payments made now for future services.